Rent Repayment Orders (RROs)

 2. Some key points for thought before starting the application…

 1. When to file an RRO?
-You must apply for an RRO within 12 months of the offence you allege.
+You must apply for an RRO within two years of the offence.
+Where the offence was committed before 1 May 2026, different time limits apply.
+Find out more about rent repayment orders before 1 May 2026.

 3. Who can file an RRO?
 You can.
 You can be a home or international student.
 It also doesn’t matter if you paid your rent in cash or by bank transfer.